niledatabase/niledatabase/examples/quickstart/prisma/README.md

-# Multi-tenant todo list backend service with Nile and Prisma
+# AI-native multi-tenant todo list backend service with Nile and Prisma

-This example shows how to use Nile in NodeJS and Prisma for a multi-tenant todo list application.
+This example shows how to use Nile with Prisma for an AI-native multi-tenant todo list application.

 - [Live demo](https://todo-prisma-ten.vercel.app)
 - [Video guide](https://youtu.be/qsQSQoMpluk?feature=shared)